 - Hold a diploma or a degree certificate.

-- Project management experience.
+- Have project management experience.

-- Completed a 35-hour formal training program.
+- Have completed a 35-hour formal training program.

 About The PM PrepCast

 This is a product of OSP International LLC, founded by Mr. Cornelius Fichtner.

 Before I share my experience and views on the course, let me give you the main features of the PM PrepCast: